-Fund basic income with carbon fees
+Fund universal basic income with carbon fees

-A leading proposal for carbon pricing is "fee-and-dividend."
+To deal with climate, there's "fee-and-dividend."
 Major source emitters such as coal mines pay a fee per ton of carbon, and pass the cost to consumers.
 The money is distributed to citizens, at an equal amount per capita.
 Anyone whose total emissions are less than the national average would profit.

-Basic income has a lot in common with our carbon dividend.
 By using carbon fees as the revenue source for basic income, we can motivate a much higher fee than would otherwise be possible.

 What actions do you propose?

 Most discussion of carbon pricing focuses on its cost.
 Meanwhile, an entirely separate discussion proposes giving a fixed basic income to every citizen, without means-testing.
 That money has to come from somewhere.
 Why not carbon fees?

 With a focus on cost, meaningful carbon fees seem unattainable. $10/ton carbon is considered a good start, and $100/ton fairly high.
 But on the other side, basic income proponents suggest we pay $10,000 per year to every citizen.
 With average per-capita emissions of 20 tons CO2 per person, that amounts to a fee per ton of CO2 of $500, or $1500 per ton carbon, which is higher than even the most aggressive carbon fees proposed.

 And while nations balk at setting carbon fees unless all other nations do the same, nobody thinks that way about basic income.

 Let's change the conversation.